Rule #1: Proofread: Every Article, Every Word, Every Sentence

-Proofread your own work; every single time!
+Proofread your article; every single time!

-Not only does proofreading keep the whole content creation and publishing process in the team flowing smoothly, but the habit of proofreading your own work helps you become a better writer.
+Not only does proofreading keep the whole content creation and publishing process in the content team flowing smoothly, but the habit of proofreading your own work helps you become a better writer.

 Proofreading seems like a pretty easy task.
 After all, you’re just giving your writing one more look-over, right?

 Well, not quite.
 To be done well, proofreading takes a little more time and effort than a quick last read-through.

 In fact, basic spelling and grammar is only the start.

 Proofreading is about more than just finding errors; it’s about making sure all of your ducks are in a row and that tiny errors are caught.

 1: Read your article OUT LOUD